PhD-Level Courses at the IT Department

-Please read your relevant curriculum at subject curricula in order to understand the course requirements of (your specialisation of) your PhD subject.
+Please read your relevant curriculum at subject curricula in order to understand the course requirements of (your specialisation of) your PhD education subject.

 Mandatory Courses by the TekNat Faculty

-- A course on research ethics, minimum 2 credits, is mandatory for a licentiate or PhD degree at TekNat, and mandatory at the IT department for the 50% declaration: look for research ethics at TekNat PhD Courses and also see UU education on research ethics (the latter website is currently only in Swedish.
+- A course on research ethics, minimum 2 credits, is mandatory for a licentiate or PhD degree at TekNat, and mandatory at the IT department for the 50% declaration: look for research ethics at TekNat PhD-Level Courses and also see UU education on research ethics (the latter website is currently only in Swedish.

-- A course on teacher training, minimum 7.5 credits, is mandatory for PhD students with teaching duties: look for university educational theory at TekNat PhD Courses.
+- A course on teacher training, minimum 7.5 credits, is mandatory for PhD students with teaching duties: look for university educational theory at TekNat PhD-Level Courses.

 Faculty-Wide Courses by the TekNat Faculty

-Faculty-wide PhD courses shared by all the departments within the TekNat Faculty are aimed at PhD students within several subjects and specialisations: see the current offerings at TekNat Faculty-Wide PhD Courses; several of these courses are taught at the IT department!
+Faculty-wide PhD-level courses shared by all the departments within the TekNat Faculty are aimed at PhD students within several subjects and specialisations: see the current offerings at TekNat Faculty-Wide PhD-Level Courses; several of these courses are taught at the IT department!

 Courses by the IT Department